 - A change in shoeing or trimming within 2 weeks of enrollment.
 Shoeing and trimming are required to remain consistent throughout the study.

 - Use of medications to treat navicular disease or drugs that could mask lameness (e.g. NSAIDs, isoxsuprine, steroids, clodronate (Osphos), tiludronic acid (Tildren)) within 2 weeks of starting the study

 - Evidence of a neurectomy

-- History of episodes of colic in the past 4 weeks preceding treatment with RTX
+- History of episodes of colic in the past 4 weeks preceding treatment with a novel therapy

 - May be unavailable for the entire study duration or is felt to be unsuitable by the Investigator for any other reason

 If you are interested in enrolling your pet or being an Investigator on this study, please contact ACI at https://www.animalci.com/contact/ or call (301) 841-0014.